 Your knees are such an important part of the body.
 They are instrumental in ensuring that you always remain mobile.
 The knees take up the major brunt of your weight and over a period of time, this can wear them out and weaken them.
 Any injury while playing a sport can damage your knees, requiring treatment.
-Sometimes, patients need surgery and seek out the best knee replacement Bay Area has to offer.
+Sometimes, patients need surgery and seek out the best knee surgery Bay Area and Oakland have to offer.
 This is because orthopedic conditions may reduce the strength and structural integrity of your knee, requiring medical attention to ensure there isn’t further damage or harm to your knees.

 Innovative & Effective Surgery

 for Knee Pain

 While in some cases medication and physical therapy suffice, in severe instances, you may require surgery.
 The Bay Area Orthopaedic & Sports Specialists is a specialized orthopedic treatment center in Emeryville, CA. We have extensive experience providing surgical treatment for knee injuries to our patients.
 Our lead physician, Dr. Warren J Strudwick Jr., M.D., has worked with hundreds of patients – professional athletes included – and he is one of the most reputed orthopedic surgeons in California.
 You can trust him for knee surgery.

 Signs that you need to see the doctor right away